top of page

 Did You Know - Avoiding Certain Foods Can Cause Allergies to Form

-My friend's story reminded me of a National Geographic article I had recently read.
-A National Geographic article explaining how food avoidance diets, which eliminate certain foods from our diet, can be dangerous for people with allergy history or conditions like eczema.
-As Dr. Brian Vickery of Emory Children’s Healthcare of Atlanta described in the article, “our digestive track has a very difficult job".
-It constantly sorts through the food we eat, allowing safe foods and bacteria to remain and aid digestion while simultaneously protecting us from harmful foods.
-When we eliminate foods from our diet, we can mess with our body’s ability to tolerate that food.
-This then can cause our bodies to see the food as dangerous when it is reintroduced, often leading to more severe allergic responses.
-It is important to know that cutting out foods could cause life-threatening reactions for people, especially if they already have or are at high risk of developing allergies.
+Maggie’s story reminded me of a National Geographic article I had recently read.
+The article explained how food avoidance diets, which require us to eliminate certain foods from our diet, can be dangerous for people who have a history of allergies or eczema.
+As Dr. Brian Vickery of Emerson Children’s Healthcare of Atlanta described in the article, “Our digestive track has a very difficult job.
+It must constantly sort through the food we eat, allowing safe foods and bacteria to remain and aid digestion while defending us from harmful foods”.
+When we completely eliminate foods from our diet, we can mess up our body’s ability to later tolerate the food that was eliminated.
+This can then cause our bodies to treat the food as dangerous when we try to eat it again.
+This leads to more severe allergic responses.
+The article explained that cutting out foods could result in life-threatening reactions for people when they reintroduce the food into their diet.
+This is especially true if they are already at high risk of developing allergies.

-Often when people outgrow an allergy, their allergist will require them to eat that food once a week, so their body does not become intolerant to it again.
-This is why I eat peanuts at least once a week, even though they hurt my stomach.
+This is why my doctor encourages me to eat peanuts at least once a week.
 My Doctor doesn’t want my peanut sensitivity to turn into a severe peanut allergy.
-Given my extreme allergy to tree nuts, he knows I am at risk of developing a peanut allergy if I avoid them.
-If you have a history of allergies or eczema, you may want to talk to your doctor before you decide to eliminate certain foods from your diet.
+Given my extreme allergy to tree nuts, he knows I am at risk of actually developing a peanut allergy if I avoid them.
+If you have a history of allergies or eczema, you may want to talk to your doctor before you decide to eliminate a food from your diet.

 Comments